 T - Trustworthiness:

-• Add clear, easy to find contact information from your address, email, and your phone number.
+- Add clear, easy-to-find contact information from your address, email, and your phone number.

-• Clean ad experience that is transparent and includes why or where an ad is being shown.
+- Provide a clean ad experience that is transparent and includes why or where an ad is being shown.

 Conduct Keyword Research to Find the Words Users Search For

-We've covered the process in detail in this guide to how to do keyword research.
+We've covered the process in detail in this guide on how to do keyword research.
 I recommend you review it for detailed instructions on how to identify the best keywords to target so your content is relevant along the buyers' journey.

 Take a Strategic Approach to Those Keywords